visit-dav/visit/src/doc/dev_manual/pr_create.rst

 Review processes are iterative by nature, and PR reviews are no exception.
 A typical review process looks like this:

 #.
 You submit a pull request and select a reviewer.
 #.
-Reviewer goes through and leave comments, suggestions, and tasks for you to do.
+The reviewer goes through and leave comments, suggestions, and tasks for you to do.
 #.
 You get clarification for anything that us unclear and update your PR according to the suggestions.
 #.
-Repeat steps 2 and 3 until reviewer is satisfied with the PR.
+Repeat steps 2 and 3 until the reviewer is satisfied with the PR.
 #.
 The reviewer approves the PR.

 The actual amount of time it takes to perform a review or update the changes is relatively small compared to the amount of time the PR *waits* for the next step in the iteration.
 The wait time can be exacerbated in two ways: (1) The reviewer or developer is unaware that the PR is ready for the next step in the iteration process, and (2) the reviewer or developer is too busy with other work.
 To help alleviate the situation, we recommend the following guidelines for the developer (guidelines for the reviewer can be found `here <https://visit-sphinx-github-user-manual.readthedocs.io/en/develop/dev_manual/pr_review.html#iteration-process>`_).